sbennell/BennellIT.com.au/content/english/services/email-hosting.md

 # call_to_action
 call_to_action:
   enable : true
-  title : "Need a larger plan?"
-  image : "images/vector.svg"
+  title : "Need a larger Email Plan?" image : "images/vector.svg"
   content: "At Bennell IT, we offer secure and scalable web hosting solutions designed to meet your business needs.
 Experience fast loading times, 24/7 support, and hassle-free management.
-Contact us to find the perfect plan for your business."
+Contact us to find the perfect Email Plan for your business."
   button:
     enable : true
     label : "Contact Us"